vinayhegde1990/devops-notes/docs/source/Package-Management.rst

 Package-Management
 ***********************

-*Some useful links to cover the basics of Package-Management*
+*Some useful links to explain the concepts of Package-Management*

 ########
 Concepts